 This easy Pico de Gallo recipe is a naturally vegan, healthy Mexican condiment you’ll love!
 Serve it alongside your favorite Mexican meal for a delicious appetizer or side.

 Today we’re whipping up one of my all-time favorite snacks: pico de gallo!
 This recipe creates a delicious bowl of salsa fresco that’s packed with just as many nutrient-rich ingredients as it does taste.
 It’s bursting with zest and provides a blend of tomato, onion, and lime flavor.

 The best part about pico de gallo, in my humble opinion, is the fact that it can be paired with anything and everything.
-It works with tacos, fajitas, enchiladas, burritos, nachos… if you can name it, I can top it with pico!
+It works with vegetarian tacos, vegetable fajitas, air fryer nachos… if you can name it, I can top it with pico!
 You can also pair it with your favorite tortilla chips for a healthy snack or use it as a topping for salads!